jmartinn/popads-sdk/README.md

 - ⚙️ Retrieve available options (countries, categories, etc.).
 - 🔒 Built with TypeScript for type safety.
 - 📦 Zero dependencies, lightweight, and efficient.
+- 🔄 Support for both PUT and PATCH campaign updates.

 ---